 There are many fascinating animals that call Nevada home, including native animals, those that migrated, and those that live at local zoos.
 If your children are interested in animals, they have many opportunities to see animals up close and learn more about them at a variety of cool destinations around the Las Vegas area.
-That’s why Crème de la Crème of Las Vegas on Durango Drive put together this list of the best places to go see wildlife around Las Vegas.
+That’s why Crème de la Crème of Las Vegas put together this list of the best places to go see wildlife around Las Vegas.

 Springs Preserve is made up of various museums, galleries, and wildlife habitats where you and your family can learn more about Nevada’s natural resources and view a diverse collection of wildlife.
 Inside the Origen Museum, you’ll find live animal exhibits that house native animals like Gila monsters, rabbits, gophers, lizards, and much more.
 Then, visit the Botanical Garden to walk among the beautiful butterflies.